Festivals keep the traditions and the culture of the country/region alive. Festival foods

 Besan laddo is made with bengal gram dal flour / chickpea flour.
 A must for traditional festivals such as Diwali festival.

-- Nag Panchami / Ganapati festival sweet.
-Made in Karnataka and Maharashtra
+Nag Panchami / Ganapati festival sweet for naivedya.
+Made in Karnataka and Maharashtra.

-- Ganesh chaturthi / Nag panchami festival recipe, made in Karnataka.
+Chigli unde is made for Ganesh chaturthi and Nag panchami festival in Karnataka.

 When mangoes are not in season, this can be made with mango pulp, store bought or home preserved.

-- Aam Panha, Raw Mango drink for hot summers.
+- Kairi - Aam Panha, Raw green mango drink for hot summer.
 Summer festival.

-- Mango rice made using sour green mango.
-A recipe from South India.
+Mango rice made using sour green mango.
+Recipe from South India.

-- Known as huggi, easy to digest rice and mung bean-lentil recipe.
+Easy to digest rice and mung bean lentil recipe.
+One Dish Meal.

-- Easy to make rice recipe.
-Usually made for festivals, breakfast and when you want a one dish meal.
+Easy to make South Indian rice recipe for festivals, breakfast and when you want a one dish meal.

-- Sweet rice pudding recipe made on narali paurnima day in Maharashtra.
-Also in North Karnataka.
+Sweet rice pudding recipe made on Narali Poornima day in Maharashtra, North Karnataka.

 A popular yogurt based snack recipe.
 Good for festivals, summer season and as a party dish.